handiandi/fileJoker_downloader_cli/README.md

 ## Quick-guide for use:
-The script takes 3 mandatory arguments: Login credentials (email and password) and FileJoker link for the wanted file.
+The script takes 3 mandatory arguments: Login credentials (email and password) and one or more FileJoker link for wanted file(s).
 The script also take 1 optional argument: Relative path to save the wanted file

 - -e [string]: Login email
 - -p [string]: Login password
 - -l [string]: FileJoker link
+- -f [file]: Text file with FileJoker links (one per line)
 - -path [string]: Relative path to save the wanted file.
 Must be an already created folder.
 Default: Same folder as the script is in

+OBS: You must use minimum -l or -f.
+You can use both, if you like.

 You can use --help for help.